All Episodes

 It's cheaper.

-Now the UAW, the D UAW would argue that in some cases some of the newer models of the American cars are in fact cheaper than some of the the the middle end or certainly the high end Toyotas and some of the comparable Toyotas, but I do think your overall point is absolutely right.
+Now, the UAW would argue that in some cases, some of the newer models of the American cars are, in fact, cheaper than some of the middle-end or certainly the high-end Toyotas and some of the comparable Toyotas.

-For Detroit, seventy-three dollars.
+For Detroit, $73.

 Yeah.

-But you know, in years ago, you could probably make the argument those Japanese cars were better.
+But, you know, in years ago, you could probably make the argument those Japanese cars were better.

-Uh in the 70s, they probably were in the eighties.
+In the 70s, they probably were.

-But today's quality of American cars is outstanding.
+In the 80s, but today's quality of American cars is outstanding.

 And the fuel mileage is good.